-DIRECTOR'S CRAFT III A
+Director's Craft III A

 A continuation of Director's Craft II; students study the language and craft of film directing from the perspective of the last thirty years.
 Students will increase their comprehension of visual expression and directorial style through a series of in class exercises, assignments and lectures.
-These skills will help prepare students for Producing Commercials & Music Videos, which runs concurrently.
+These skills will help prepare students for the Synchronous Sound Production Workshop II which runs concurrently.
 Preparation of a director's journal will assist students in defining their style and vision for projects in later terms.
 Prerequisite(s): Director's Craft II